Casey Stoner: 2009: Health issues and Ducati struggles

-Stoner remained with Ducati for the 2009 season with new teammate Nicky Hayden, with a further option for a 4th season in 2010.
-A strong start to the season left Stoner in a three-way battle with the Fiat Yamaha duo of Rossi and Jorge Lorenzo, before he was struck by a mystery illness which caused him to feel tired long before the end of races, leaving him 16 points behind Rossi and 7 behind Lorenzo after the US Grand Prix at Laguna Seca on 5 July.
+Stoner remained with Ducati for the 2009 season with new teammate Nicky Hayden, with a further option for a fourth season in 2010.
+A strong start to the season left Stoner in a three-way battle with the Fiat Yamaha duo of Rossi and Jorge Lorenzo, before he was struck by a mystery illness which caused him to feel tired long before the end of races, leaving him 16 points behind Rossi and seven behind Lorenzo after the US Grand Prix at Laguna Seca on 5 July.

 Stoner was initially diagnosed with anaemia and an inflammation of the stomach lining.
 Stoner later disputed the diagnosis, however, and, after continuing to struggle with the condition, he announced on 10 August 2009 that he would miss rounds 11, 12 and 13 in Brno, Indianapolis and Misano, respectively, in an attempt to recover from the illness, he was subsequently diagnosed as lactose intolerant.
 Mika Kallio was chosen as Stoner's replacement for the three races.
 Stoner returned to racing late in the 2009 season, placing second in the Portuguese Grand Prix and an emphatic first in the Australian Grand Prix, which he led throughout.
-At interview following the Australian Grand Prix, Stoner said that he experienced none of the premature tiredness that had dogged him earlier in the 2009 season.
+In an interview following the Australian Grand Prix, Stoner said that he experienced none of the premature tiredness that had dogged him earlier in the 2009 season.
 He followed this up with another first place in the wet at the Malaysian Grand Prix.
 At the last round of 2009 at Valencia, Stoner dominated all practice and qualifying sessions to take pole, only to crash on cold tyres on the warm-up lap and miss the race.
 Stoner ended the season with four victories, and eight podiums in total, leading to a fourth-place finish in the riders' championship.